Nepal Trekking FAQ

-11. Do I need to bring all the trekking equipment with me or can I find it in Nepal?
+11. Can I Bring all the Trekking Equipment or Find it in Nepal?

-If you are not comfortable bringing your trekking equipment, you can buy or rent it from retailers here in Nepal.
-However, we highly recommend you bring your own trekking boots from your home country, as you may not find the best quality and size in Kathmandu.
+If you are uncomfortable bringing your trekking equipment, you can buy or rent it from retailers here in Nepal.
+However, we highly recommend you get your trekking boots from your home country, as you may not find the best quality and size in Kathmandu.

 12. Can I Join a Group?

 Yes.
 My Everest Trip specializes in bringing together small groups of people, so you can better enjoy your time on the trail.

-My Everest Trip always ensures that your trek is as comfortable as possible so we consult with you and fix our daily schedules.
-The average hours you will walk each day are about 4-6 hours but this obviously depends on your pace and level of determination.
+My Everest Trip always ensures that your trek is as comfortable as possible, so we consult with you and fix our daily schedules.
+The average hours you will walk each day are about 4-6 hours, but this depends on your pace and level of determination.